The Friends of Rendcomb College – Continuing to Support the Vision

 The 1920 Club

 In early 2012, six like-minded OR’s who left in 1993, 1995 and 1996 signed up to support The Friends of Rendcomb College through Gift Aid direct debits and have become founder members of The 1920 Club – a group who through regular financial support hope to keep the vision that Noel Wills implemented in the school he founded in 1920 very much at the forefront of the College’s future.
-The Friends of Rendcomb College is very grateful for the support that this group have given and hope that The 1920 Club will grow in future years.
-Yearly social events are planned and proposed for club members.
+The Friends of Rendcomb College is very grateful for the support that this group have given and hope that The 1920 Club continues to attract new supporters.

-Further details about membership of The 1920 Club can be obtained from Colin Burden.
+Further details about membership of The 1920 Club can be obtained from Mark Naylor

 Mr Richard Wills, Chairman, governor of Rendcomb College and great grandson of the founder Noel Wills